yacoub-john/ADC-Manipulation-Analyzing-Performance-Variation/README.md

 In terms of the hardware used for this project the some of the parts were used for to breadboard the microprocessor and others were needed for my program these include:

-•	ATMEGA328P: 8-bit microprocessor used to run the program; the parts associated with breadboarding the microprocessor include:
+*	ATMEGA328P: 8-bit microprocessor used to run the program; the parts associated with breadboarding the microprocessor include:

-  o	Breadboard: Used to put together all the parts for the microprocessor.
+  *	Breadboard: Used to put together all the parts for the microprocessor.

-  o	16 MHz Crystal: Used as a clock for the microprocessor keeping time to prevent processes from jumping ahead or lagging.
+  *	16 MHz Crystal: Used as a clock for the microprocessor keeping time to prevent processes from jumping ahead or lagging.

-  o	2x 39pF Load Capacitor: Used to ground the crystal.
+  *	2x 39pF Load Capacitor: Used to ground the crystal.

-  o	Button: Used to ground pin 1 of the microprocessor to reset it.
+  *	Button: Used to ground pin 1 of the microprocessor to reset it.

-  o	Voltage Regulator: Used to provide power (5V) to circuit using USB.
+  *	Voltage Regulator: Used to provide power (5V) to circuit using USB.

-•	SNAP Programmer: Used as a debugger/programmer to upload programs from MPLABX to ATMEGA328.
+*	SNAP Programmer: Used as a debugger/programmer to upload programs from MPLABX to ATMEGA328.

-•	8x Blue 3mm LED: Used to show the 8-bit value of the potentiometer where each LED represents a bit.
+*	8x Blue 3mm LED: Used to show the 8-bit value of the potentiometer where each LED represents a bit.

-•	Potentiometer: Analog source used to control the frequency of an LED using a manual delay.
+*	Potentiometer: Analog source used to control the frequency of an LED using a manual delay.

-•	Red 3mm LED: Blinks at the frequency of a manual delay based on the value of the potentiometer.
+*	Red 3mm LED: Blinks at the frequency of a manual delay based on the value of the potentiometer.

-•	Blue 3mm LED: Blinks at the frequency of a timer, turned on and off by an interrupt service routine
+*	Blue 3mm LED: Blinks at the frequency of a timer, turned on and off by an interrupt service routine

 <p align="center">
   <img src="https://user-images.githubusercontent.com/89855894/152078795-f6a04385-58cb-4487-ba04-586f83ba5a35.png" />